-The Office of Student Citizenship (OSC) is the department within the Division of Student Life (DSL) responsible for helping students develop and enforce their standards and values.
+The Office of Student Conduct (OSC) is the department at MIT responsible for helping students develop and enforce their standards and values and manage conflict.

 The MIT Ombuds Office helps people express concerns, resolve disputes, manage conflicts and learn more productive ways of communicating.
 The Ombuds Office serves as an independent, confidential, neutral and informal resource to the diverse MIT community—it is a resource for faculty, staff, students and post-docs.

 REFS (Resources for Easing Friction and Stress) programs are for peer support within the Institute.
 REFS students are trained by Conflict Management@ MIT to provide low barrier, confidential services to their peers in the form of support, coaching, listening, de-escalation, and informal mentoring and mediation.

 Student Disability Services (SDS) is part of the Division of Student Life.
 SDS staff are integrated with other resources including Student Support Services, to provide comprehensive academic and personal support to students.

 The S3 mission is to promote the academic success and holistic experience of students, especially undergraduates.
 S3 reinforces the core values of MIT by providing support in an accessible and respectful environment.
 They further provide advice and advocacy for students and act as a hub of resources, referrals, and information across the MIT community.
 S3 staff are integrated with other resources, including Student Disabilities Services, to provide comprehensive academic and personal support to undergraduates.